ebursztein/sitefab/documentation/plugins.md

 A few notes:

 - The *Module* variable must be exactly the name of the python file that contains the code with the *.py* removed.
+- *Dependencies* is optional and is used to ensure that plugins are executed in the proper order and the needed one are activated.
+Not the ordering working for plugins of the same classes.
+Activation check works accross all class of plugins.
 - The *Name* and *Description* are used to inform the users what the plugin do.
 Those information are returned by the site.get_plugin_info() method.
 - The type of plugin **is not** defined in the description.
 It is defined by the class the plugin inherit from.
 - The *Documentation* file is mostly always named README.md so it show-up automatically on github but you can use any other filename if you want.